 Victory Capital Management Client Types and Minimum Account Sizes

 The minimum required investment at Victory Capital Management depends on the specific investment strategy you choose.
 The firm has a plethora of account options that mostly call for a $10 million minimum.
-However, the full range of minimums stretches from $5 million all the way up to $25 million.
+However, the full range of minimums stretches from $5 million to $25 million.
 The firm reserves the right to waive or alter these minimums at its discretion.